msoodb/bible/cryptology/cryptology.md

 ## Cryptography
-Cryptography is the practice and study of techniques for secure communication in the presence of adversarial behavior.

 Cryptography is a method of protecting information and communications, so that only those for whom the information is intended can read and process it.
 [Cryptography]

    - Classic cryptography [... - WWII]
    - Computer era         [1945 - 1970]